 - The best way, however, is to fly from Chennai or Kolkata to Port Blair.
 There are plenty of flights from these two cities.
 However, the same can get quite expensive as they are always running full.

-- Once in Port Blair, Ross Island can be reached by ferry from Aberdeen Jetty.
-There are regular ferries available here.
+- Ross Island can be reached from Port Blair via a ferry.
+You can catch one from Aberdeen Jetty (Rajiv Gandhi Water Sports Complex).
 You can buy a ticket for yourself for INR 450 – 750, depending on the package you choose.
 The various packages involve combining trips to other islands like North Bay Islands along with Ross Island.
-This is however, just the cost of the ride.
-You will still need to pay for the entrance to Ross Island
+This is, however, just the cost of the ride.
+You will still need to pay for the entrance to Ross Island.

-- Feeding the deer is not encourage.
+- Feeding the deer is not encouraged.
 Littering here attracts a fine of INR 500.